Header logo

 And you’ll also need to check your insurance cover for equipment, or any liability if clients or customers are visiting your home for business purposes.

-Pros and Cons of Co-working spaces
+Pros of co-working spaces

 • Difficult to find: The concept of co-working spaces really started emerging in the early 2000s, and despite the large number of facilities opening since then, it can be difficult to secure a spot.
 Especially in the most popular locations.

-And obviously high demand also tends to increase prices, meaning you can end up paying much more for a desk..
+And obviously high demand also tends to increase prices, meaning you can end up paying much more for a desk.

 • Workplace restrictions: Working alongside other people means you’ll need to be considerate about the co-working space rules and regulations, and avoid distracting or annoying everyone.